 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission (SEC) utilizing a "shelf" registration process.
 Under this shelf registration process, we may offer and sell any combination of the securities described in this prospectus in one or more offerings up to a total dollar amount of \$75,000,000.
-In addition, this prospectus may be used by the selling stockholders named in this prospectus to offer and sell up to 865,299 shares of our common stock as described under the heading "Selling Stockholders."
-Under this prospectus we may also issue up to 1,760,000 shares of our common stock upon the exercise of warrants sold in our September 2011 public offering.

-This prospectus provides you with a general description of the respective securities that we and the selling stockholders may offer.
+This prospectus provides you with a general description of the respective securities that we may offer.
 Each time we sell securities under this shelf registration, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 To the extent that any statement that we make in a prospectus supplement is inconsistent with statements made in this prospectus, the statements made in this prospectus will be deemed modified or superseded by those made in the prospectus supplement.
 You should read both this prospectus and any prospectus supplement, including all documents incorporated herein or therein by reference, together with additional information described under "Where You Can Find More Information" and "Incorporation of Documents by Reference."